Dougie Brimson

-Douglas Brimson (born 1959 in Hemel Hempstead) is an English film producer, screenwriter and author best known for penning the multi-award-winning feature, Green Street.
-To date, he has written 17 books including the classic study of hooliganism, Everywhere We Go: Behind the Matchday Madness and the football gangland trilogy, The Crew, Top Dog and In The Know.
+Douglas Brimson (born 1959 in Hemel Hempstead) is an English film producer, screenwriter and author best known for penning the feature, Green Street.
+He has written 17 books including the study of hooliganism, Everywhere We Go: Behind the Matchday Madness and the football gangland trilogy, The Crew, Top Dog and In The Know.

-Brimson is one of a select band of British writers who have enjoyed success in publishing with both fiction and non-fiction as well as in the world of screenwriting.

-Background
+Career

-After 18 years service with the Royal Air Force, including both the Falklands War and the first Gulf War, the ex-Sergeant engineer's literary career began in 1996 when he co-wrote a book exploring the culture of football hooliganism entitled, Everywhere We Go: Behind the Matchday Madness.
+After 18 years service with the Royal Air Force, including both the Falklands War and the first Gulf War, Brimson's literary career began in 1996 when he co-wrote a book exploring the culture of football hooliganism entitled, Everywhere We Go: Behind the Matchday Madness.
 He has subsequently written a further 15 books in a variety of genres including fiction thriller and fiction comedy.
-His latest thriller, In The Know (the third book in the Billy Evans crime trilogy) was released in May 2020.
+His thriller, In The Know (the third book in the Billy Evans crime trilogy) was released in May 2020.

 In 2003 Brimson made the move into screenwriting with the short film "It's a Casual Life", a 15-minute film looking at the world of football violence from a Casuals perspective.
-His first full-length feature, the Hollywood funded Green Street starring Elijah Wood, was released in September 2005 and has won numerous awards including:
+His first full-length feature, the Hollywood funded Green Street starring Elijah Wood, was released in September 2005.